CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 A wooden shield bearing a painted blue lion emblem hangs above the entrance of this unpretentious trading post.
 ```

 This establishment belongs to the Lionshields, a merchant company headquartered in Yartar, over one hundred miles to the east.
-They supply finished goods to Phandalin and other smaller settlements in the region.
+They supply finished goods to Tuntin and other smaller settlements in the region.
 Unfortunately, this particular outpost has suffered from bandit attacks.
-The most recent Lionshield caravan, destined for Phandalin, was waylaid and its cargo captured by Cragmaw goblins.
+The most recent Lionshield caravan, destined for Tuntin, was waylaid and its cargo captured by Cragmaw goblins.

-The head of the Phandalin post is Linene Graywind, a sharp-tongued human woman in her mid-thirties.
+The head of the Tuntin post is Linene Graywind, a sharp-tongued human woman in her mid-thirties.
 Linene is aware of the banditry affecting Lionshield caravans but remains uncertain about the responsible parties.

 In a back room, Linene maintains an inventory of armor and weapons available for sale to interested customers.
 Prices are detailed in the "Adventuring Gear" section in the rulebook.
 However, Linene has her principles and refuses to sell weapons to those she believes could threaten the town, including the Redbrands.
 She advises the characters to steer clear of the Sleeping Giant tap house.

 **Recovered Goods.** If the characters successfully recover the stolen goods located in area 8 of the Cragmaw hideout (or if they left the goods but revealed their whereabouts), Linene rewards them with 50 gp and pledges her assistance to the adventurers in any way possible.

-### Phandalin Miner's Exchange
+### Tuntin Miner's Exchange

 The Miner's Exchange operates as a trading post where local miners have their valuable discoveries weighed, measured, and compensated.
 In the absence of local governance, the exchange serves as an unofficial records office, recording claims to various streams and excavations throughout the region.
-While Phandalin isn't experiencing a full-scale gold rush, hidden wealth in nearby streams and valleys supports numerous independent prospectors.
+While Tuntin isn't experiencing a full-scale gold rush, hidden wealth in nearby streams and valleys supports numerous independent prospectors.

 The guildmaster is Halia Thornton, a determined and strategic human woman.
 Her aspirations extend beyond mere commerce, and she acts as a de facto governing authority within the town.
 Additionally, Halia is an agent of the Zhentarim, an influential organization aiming to exert clandestine control over the North by means of wealth and influence.
-Halia works progressively to assert her influence in Phandalin and can become a valuable patron to the characters if they avoid conflicting with her.
+Halia works progressively to assert her influence in Tuntin and can become a valuable patron to the characters if they avoid conflicting with her.

 Halia is unaware of Cragmaw Castle's location but has heard rumors that the Redbrands employ a goblin minion.
 She suggests the goblin might hold information about the castle's whereabouts.
 She leverages this information to persuade the characters to help her deal with the Redbrands.